solanca/kraken-sdk-trading/api_cli/README.md

-# Cryptocurrency Exchange API CLI
+# Cryptocurrency Exchange API

+todo: abstract the interface to exchanges - currently only kraken SDK

 This command-line interface (CLI) allows you to interact with various cryptocurrency exchange APIs, including Kraken, Coinbase, KuCoin, and Binance.
 It provides a convenient way to test and execute different API functions for each exchange.